Naseer Ahmad Malhi

 Naseer Ahmad Malhi (چودھری نصیر احمد ملہی) (15 August 1911 – 12 July 1991) was a Pakistani politician, known for playing a pivotal role in the formation of the Islamic Republic of Pakistan.
 Malhi is recognised as one of the nation's activists of the Pakistan Movement.

 Malhi was a leading member of the Muslim League and was at the forefront of the Pakistan Movement.
-A lifetime member of the Muslim League, he belonged to the gentry of Punjab and served as West Pakistan's Minister for Law, Education and Parliamentary Affairs in 1955.
+A lifetime member of the Muslim League, he belonged to the gentry of Punjab and served as West Pakistan's first Minister of Education.

+Lord Malhi also led Pakistan's delegation to the United Nations General Assembly in 1955.

 Family background

-Naseer Ahmad Malhi was born as the second son of Chaudhry Ghulam Haider Malhi, in 1911, in the town of Baddomalhi, in Sialkot district.
-Malhi's father was the leading land-owning farmer of the district, one of the elite of Punjab, was noted for his philanthropy, and was decorated by the British Governor for his services to the community.
+Naseer Ahmad Malhi was born as the second son of Chaudhry Ghulam Haider Malhi, in 1911, in the town of Baddomalhi, in Sialkot district into the Malhi clan of the Jutt tribe.
+Malhi's father was the leading land-owning farmer of the district, one of the elites of Punjab, was noted for his philanthropy, and was decorated by the British Governor for his services to the community.
 Malhi's great-grandfather, Chaudhry Ali Gohar Malhi, served as Governor of Punjab during the reign of Maharaja Ranjit Singh who ruled Punjab from 1801 to 1839.

 Education

 Naseer Ahmad Malhi received his primary and secondary education at G.H.
-(Ghulam Haider) Muslim High School, named after his father, who was encouraged by Sir Syed Ahmad Khan to found this school in 1918, to educate aspiring students.
-The school was noted for offering free tuition and books to economically-disadvantaged pupils.
+(Ghulam Haider) Muslim High School, named after his father, who was encouraged by Sir Syed Ahmad Khan to found this school in 1898, to educate aspiring students.
+The school was noted for offering free tuition and books to economically disadvantaged pupils.
 The educational expenses of these students were personally met by Malhi's father.

 After his secondary education, Malhi went on to earn a Bachelor of Arts (BA) degree in mathematics and Arabic from Government College Lahore (GCU) and a Bachelor of Laws (LLB) from the University of the Punjab, Lahore.